BIOGENIC MATERIALS

 Aleksandra Jaeschke: jaeschke@austin.utexas.edu

-Each week, students will conduct and present independent research on a specific biogenic material (e.g., bamboo, straw, hemp, mycelium), tracing its lifecycle—from growth and utilization to degradation—while examining its broader ecological implications.
-These investigations will include assessments of environmental and social impacts, production methods, distribution networks, regulatory frameworks, and cultural perceptions.
-The students' work, including territorial-scale maps, process diagrams, building sections, and visual and written descriptions, will culminate in a comprehensive compendium of biogenic materials.
+This research-based seminar is open to graduate and advanced undergraduate* architecture students.
+Each week, students will conduct and present independent research on a specific biogenic material (such as bamboo, straw, hemp, or mycelium) throughout its entire life cycle—from growth and utilization to degradation—considering its broader ecological dimensions.
+These explorations will involve evaluating environmental and social impacts, production methods, distribution networks, regulatory frameworks, and cultural responses.
+Students’ outputs, including territorial-scale maps, process diagrams, building sections, and visual and written descriptions. *Subject to approval.

 PROGRAM(S)